A Concept-Centric Approach to Multi-Modality Learning: Evaluation Datasets and Preprocessing

 \textbf{CLEVR} dataset comprises synthesized images paired with intricate questions testing a system's visual reasoning capabilities.
 We choose CLEVR for evaluation because it provides a highly controlled mini-world, where concepts are easily drawn from visual objects, and relationships between concepts are clearly defined.
-Each CLEVR image displays a scene with a random number of objects, each described by \verb|color|, \verb|shape|, \verb|material|, and \verb|size|, which produces 15 unique values, such as \verb|blue|, \verb|cube|, forming attribute concepts related to specific objects.
+Each CLEVR image displays a scene with a random number of objects, each described by \verb|color|, \verb|shape|, \verb|material|, and \verb|size|, which produces 15 unique values such as \verb|blue| and \verb|cube|, forming attribute concepts related to specific objects.

 \textbf{COCO} dataset exposes our framework to a knowledge world resembling the real world better than computer-generated images from CLEVR.
-We use attribute annotations proposed by Patterson \& Hays to establish attribute concepts such as \verb|soft|, \verb|cooked|, and \verb|parked| \citeyearpar{coco_attr}.
-The original COCO classes are used as category concepts.
-We focus our evaluation on the top 35 frequent attributes and their associated categories to gain meaningful insights, resulting in 64 concepts.
+We use attribute annotations proposed by Patterson \& Hays to establish attribute concepts such as \verb|soft|, \verb|cooked|, and \verb|parked| (see Fig. 1 in \citeyearpar{coco_attr}).
+The original COCO object categories are used as category concepts.
+We focus our evaluation on the top 35 frequent attributes and their associated categories to gain meaningful insights, resulting in 64 concepts (see Table~\ref{tab:concept_lists}).

-\textbf{GQA} dataset is similar to COCO, providing a controlled sandbox mimicking the real world.
-We use the original attribute and category labels in GQA as concepts and filter out rare attributes and classes, resulting in the same amount of concepts as in COCO.
+\textbf{GQA} dataset is similar to COCO, providing a controlled sandbox mimicking real-world settings.
+We use the original attribute and category labels in GQA as concepts and filter out rare attributes and classes, resulting in the same total number of concepts as COCO.
 Example attribute and category concepts include \verb|happy|, \verb|old|, \verb|gray|, and \verb|boy|.
+Exact concepts can be found in Table~\ref{tab:concept_lists}.

+\textbf{Unified} dataset aggregates all attribute and category concepts appearing in CLEVR, COCO, and GQA into a single world dataset, resulting in 130 unique concepts (70 attributes and 60 categories; see Table~\ref{tab:dataset_summary}).
+Overlapping concepts across datasets (listed in Table~\ref{tab:overlap}) are merged into unified concepts.
+This dataset allows us to evaluate the scalability of the proposed framework and its ability to generalize abstract concepts across different visual and linguistic domains.
+To avoid the Unified dataset being dominated by CLEVR, which contains significantly more samples than COCO and GQA, we balance the dataset sizes during construction.
+In the raw training splits, CLEVR contains 455{,}632 samples, compared to 78{,}898 in GQA and 91{,}667 in COCO.
+We therefore cap the CLEVR training split to match the size of the largest non-CLEVR dataset (COCO), resulting in 91{,}667 CLEVR samples after filtering.
+This ensures that the Unified dataset remains balanced and diverse across data sources.